materiaraiding/materiaraiding-old/_ultimate/fru.md

 ### Axe Kick

-For Axe Kick Players will find Relative North and immediately move out to their positions as shown in the image below.
+For Axe Kick Players will find relative North and immediately move out to their positions as shown in the image below.

-AOE players should always place themselves
+AOE players should always place themselves on intercardinals when facing relative North